Pulau Tikus: History

 Pulau Tikus was first inhabited by the Eurasians, who were fleeing from persecution in Siam.
-The Eurasians, who were mostly Catholics, arrived at Pulau Tikus in 1811, following another group of Eurasians who had already settled within George Town in 1786.
+The Eurasians, who were mostly Catholics, arrived at Pulau Tikus in 1811, following another group of Eurasians who had already settled within the city centre in 1786.
 It was the Eurasians who gave the place its name, Pulau Tikus.
 Upon arriving, they built Kampong Serani (Eurasian Village), centred around the Church of the Immaculate Conception.

 The Burmese were also among the earliest settlers at Pulau Tikus.
 A Burmese village, Kampung Ava, was established in the early 19th century, as well as the Dhammikarama Burmese Temple, which was built in 1803.
 The Thais, who mainly resided at Kampung Siam, later built two more Buddhist temples at Pulau Tikus – Wat Chaiyamangkalaram and Wat Buppharam.

 To the southwest, James Scott, a partner of Captain Francis Light, founded the Ayer Rajah Estate.
 As per the usual practice at the time, Indian labourers were brought in to work in the agricultural estates; the Indian community would eventually build a handful of Hindu temples here, such as Arulmigu Balathandayuthapani Temple and Nattukkottai Chettiar Temple.

-The growth of George Town over the centuries eventually swallowed up Pulau Tikus, turning it into a suburb of the city.
+The growth of George Town over the centuries eventually swallowed up Pulau Tikus, turning it into an afflient neighbourhood within the city centre.
 In recent decades, urbanisation has led to the mushrooming of upmarket condominiums and commercial properties within Pulau Tikus and the vicinity of Gurney Drive.

 Geography

 Pulau Tikus properly starts near the junction of Burmah Road with Edgecombe Road, and ends just before the Bagan Jermal junction.
-Burmah Road forms the main artery through Pulau Tikus, with the heart of the suburb at the intersection of Burmah Road with Cantonment Road.
+Burmah Road forms the main artery through Pulau Tikus, with the heart of the neighbourhood at the intersection of Burmah Road with Cantonment Road.